INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/logs/log_NickFerrante.md

 When trying to go through a full SLEAP analysis on CyVerse we ran into a lot of issues, some of which seemed to be caused by SLEAP and others caused by CyVerse.
 We were able to get a little future in the analysis when using Jetstream, however we still faced an issue and were not able to complete the analysis so I am hoping by going to the lab with the students this week they will be able to use their experience with SLEAP to resolve the issues we faced.

 ---

+### Date:
+Week of April 28, 2025

+Date of entry: May 5, 2025

+### Number of hours:
+15 hours towards meeting with students and stakeholders to get end-user feedback, troubleshooting app configuration issues in CyVerse, and adding desktop shortcuts to our CyVerse and Jetstream apps/images.

+### Rose:
+The highlight of this week was being able to get direct feedback from end-users.
+We met with one of the students who was able to walk through the entire analysis process using our CyVerse DeepLabCut app, and I was also able to go to one of the undergraduate student lab sessions to get feedback there as well.

+### Bud:
+We are very close to the end now and just putting the finishing touches on our product.

+### Thorn:
+We are facing an issue when trying to add desktop shortcuts to our CyVerse apps because modifications were made to the base image that we originally used to construct our container.
+Because of this, when I went to build another image with additional features CyVerse was unable to pull the newly built image from Docker Hub.
+I am working with Michele to resolve this and hopefully we will be able to put these final touches on our product in the next couple days.

+---